Evaluating Feature Attribution Methods in the Image Domain: Results

 \subsection{Ranking Consistency}

-The values for $\alpha$ for all datasets are shown in Figure \ref{fig:alpha-bar}.
-We mask using the dataset mean where applicable.
-It can be observed that most of the metrics are most consistent on the low-dimensionality datasets (MNIST, FashionMNIST).
+The values of $\alpha$ for all datasets are shown in Figure \ref{fig:alpha-bar}.
+It can be observed that most of the metrics are most consistent on the low-dimensional datasets (MNIST, FashionMNIST).
 Impact Coverage was only measured for high-dimensional datasets because of the reliance on an adversarial patch, and has the highest values of $\alpha$.
 We also see that there is no clear pattern between the medium- and high-dimensional datasets, implying that $\alpha$ doesn't simply decrease with increasing dimensionality.
 We note that our proposed segmented variant of Sensitivity-n has a higher $\alpha$ for high-dimensional datasets, confirming the intuition that this metric has a higher signal-to-noise ratio for high-dimensional data.

-Although there are some metrics that have a significantly lower $\alpha$ value across all or almost all datasets, such as $Ins_{MoRF}$, $Ins_{LeRF}$, there is no clear subset of metrics that is generally superior to all others.
-From this, we conclude that the ideal subset of metrics to measure depends on the dataset and model.
+Although there are some metrics that have a significantly lower $\alpha$ value across all or almost all datasets, such as $Ins_{MoRF}$, $Ins_{LeRF}$, there is no clear subset of metrics that is generally superior to all others in terms of ranking consistency, with two exceptions: Max-Sensitivity and Impact Coverage.
+However, Max-Sensitivity measures robustness of explanations rather than correctness, and Impact Coverage can only be computed for high-dimensional datasets.
+From these results, we conclude that the ideal subset of metrics to measure depends on the dataset and model.
 Different implementations of the same metric (using different masking procedures) generally have similar values for $\alpha$.
 An overview of Krippendorff $\alpha$ for all metric implementations is given in Appendix \ref{app:alpha}.